St.Giles’, St.Bartholomew’s & St.Mary’s | Weddings

 We will help you to prepare for your marriage, both with the logistics as well as emotionally and spiritually.

-All three churches are very close to many leading reception venues.
+All three churches are very close to leading reception venues.

 What should I do first of all?

-When you have attended a church service and are sure that this is the church for you, you contact our Parish Administrator, Lynne Mills, at the church office.
+When you have attended a church service and are sure that this is the church for you, you can contact our Parish Administrator, Lynne Mills, at the church office.
 Lynne will agree a date and complete a wedding application form with you for your chosen church.
-As we have no vicar at present, Lynne will contact various clergy who are covering our services and secure one of them to marry you, and put you in contact with them.
-When you meet Fa the Minister who will marry you, you must bring with you a form of photo identification – either a current passport or photographic driving licence – and proof of residency.
+Lynne will liaise with Ashley, our Vicar, and, if you have not already met her, put you in contact with her.
+When you meet Ashley, you must bring with you a form of photo identification – either a current passport or photographic driving licence – and proof of residency.

 Special requirements to be married in our churches

-We are delighted to marry all couples who come to us requesting a marriage service providing the legal requirements are met and you can prove that:
+We are delighted to marry all couples who come to us requesting a marriage service providing the legal requirements are met and you can prove that one of the person’s concerned:

 • was baptised in the parish or